-Within a 5 year period for 17th Street between Market Street and Church Street, 14 incidents of bicyclists crashing on the tracks were reported to the San Francisco Police Department.
+Within a 5 year period for 17th Street between Market Street and Church Street, 13 incidents of bicyclists and 1 incident of electric scooter crashing on the tracks were reported to the San Francisco Police Department.
+This is just a fraction of total crashes that occur.
+Many are unreported.